violabs/geordi/README.md

 See `UnitTestExample.kt` for detailed examples of file-based and parameter-based tests.

 ## License
-This project is licensed under the MIT License - see the `LICENSE.md` file for details.
+This project is licensed under the Apache 2.0 License - see the `LICENSE.md` file for details.

 ## Acknowledgments
 - The JUnit 5 Team for their extensive and well-documented testing framework.